kubernetes/website/content/en/docs/tasks/debug-application-cluster/debug-application.md

 to list pods that match this selector.
 Verify that the list matches the Pods that you expect to provide your Service.

 If the list of pods matches expectations, but your endpoints are still empty, it's possible that you don't have the right ports exposed.
-If your service has a `containerPort` specified, but the Pods that are selected don't have that port listed, then they won't be added to the endpoints list.
+If your service has a `targetPort` specified, but the Pods that are selected don't have that port listed, then they won't be added to the endpoints list.

 Verify that the pod's `containerPort` matches up with the Service's `targetPort`